27270 Guidotti: Diameter and albedo

 Guidotti has not been observed by any of the spaced-based surveys such as the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, the Japanese Akari satellite or the Infrared Astronomical Satellite.

-The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 and calculates a diameter of 3.74 kilometers based on an absolute magnitude of 14.5.
-Based on a generic magnitude-to diameter conversion, using a typical albedo for carbonaceous asteroids of 0.06, Guidotti measures 6.9 kilometers in diameter.
+The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 and calculates a diameter of 3.74 kilometres based on an absolute magnitude of 14.5.
+Based on a generic magnitude-to-diameter conversion, using a typical albedo for carbonaceous asteroids of 0.06, Guidotti measures 6.9 kilometres in diameter.

 Naming

 This minor planet was named after Guido Guidotti (born 1946), an Italian amateur astronomer and founder of the Association of Astronomy "A. Pieri" (Associazione Astrofili Valdinievole "A. Pieri"), in Valdinievole, Tuscany, Italy.
-He is an observer of asteroids and comets, and organizer of lectures and exhibitions on astronomical subjects.
+He is an observer of asteroids and comets, and an organizer of lectures and exhibitions on astronomical subjects.
 The official naming citation was published by the Minor Planet Center on 26 November 2004 (M.P.C.
 53176).